Wardrobe Hacks That Make Me Feel More Like An Adult

 4. Invest in some good shoes.

-Earlier this year, I tweeted that in 2019 I would officially become a Clog Girl.
+Last year, I tweeted that I would officially become a Clog Girl.
 I am happy to announce that I have since purchased my first pair of sustainably-made clogs.
 They were quite the investment, and absolutely worth it.
 I’m typically the thrifty girl, but I’ve found that investing in a new pair of shoes has been a great way to tie my wardrobe together to look a bit more polished.
-For me it was clogs, for you it may be an everyday heel, or a simple mule, or the perfect summer sandal—whatever you’re going for, there’s a shoe out there just waiting to elevate your look.
+For me it was clogs, for you it may be a simple mule or the perfect sandal—whatever you’re going for, there’s a shoe out there just waiting to elevate your look.

 Do you have any wardrobe hacks that make you feel more adult-like?
 Let us know in the comments!